f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab3.rst

 ~~~~~~~~

 -  Notice that RULE\_INIT sets up a set of variables that respectively
-   define the maximum rate of requests, the sliding window for timing
-   the rate, and a separate timeout value.
+   define the maximum rate of requests and a timeout value.
 Alter these values according
    to your local preferences.

 -  The iRule creates an internal table for each client source address,